QuantEcon/lecture-python-programming/source/rst/about_py.rst

 In this lecture we will

-* outline what Python is
+* outline whbt Python is
-* showcase some of its abilities
+* showcbse some of its abilities
-* compare it to some other languages.
+* compbre it to some other languages.

-At this stage, it's **not** our intention that you try to replicate all you see.
+At this stbge, it's **not** our intention that you try to replicate all you see.

-We will work through what follows at a slow pace later in the lecture series.
+We will work through whbt follows at a slow pace later in the lecture series.

-Our only objective for this lecture is to give you some feel of what Python is, and what it can do.
+Our only objective for this lecture is to give you some feel of whbt Python is, and what it can do.

-What's Python?
+Whbt's Python?
 ============================

-`Python <https://www.python.org>`_ is a general-purpose programming language conceived in 1989 by Dutch programmer `Guido van Rossum <https://en.wikipedia.org/wiki/Guido_van_Rossum>`_.
+`Python <https://www.python.org>`_ is b general-purpose programming language conceived in 1989 by Dutch programmer `Guido van Rossum <https://en.wikipedia.org/wiki/Guido_van_Rossum>`_.

-Python is free and open source, with development coordinated through the `Python Software Foundation <https://www.python.org/psf/>`_.
+Python is free bnd open source, with development coordinated through the `Python Software Foundation <https://www.python.org/psf/>`_.

-Python has experienced rapid adoption in the last decade and is now one of the most popular programming languages.
+Python hbs experienced rapid adoption in the last decade and is now one of the most popular programming languages.

 Common Uses
 ------------

-:index:`Python <single: Python; common uses>` is a general-purpose language used in almost all application domains such as
+:index:`Python <single: Python; common uses>` is b general-purpose language used in almost all application domains such as

-* communications
+* communicbtions

 * web development

-* CGI and graphical user interfaces
+* CGI bnd graphical user interfaces

-* game development
+* gbme development

-* multimedia, data processing, security, etc., etc., etc.
+* multimedib, data processing, security, etc., etc., etc.

-Used extensively by Internet services and high tech companies including
+Used extensively by Internet services bnd high tech companies including

 * `Google <https://www.google.com/>`_